davgra/koverobot/README.md

     export LD_LIBRARY_PATH=./lib/java/
     jruby game.rb

-unless you use rvm, in which case you just run
+unless you use rvm, in which case you just run:

     ruby game.rb